 Considered an advanced cosmetic hair solution, SMP is a hair restoration method that does not require surgery.
 It is known by its other name, which is hair tattooing, and is different from other existing hair transplantation methods offered in the market nowadays.

 SMP is different from a traditional tattoo.
 Although they are two different processes, the basic or core method is still the same.
 With SMP, the procedure mimics natural hair follicles that give it a very natural look.

 For women, it appears as though there is more hair-to-skin ratio which gives an illusion of thicker-looking hair.

-Head over to StudioConceal’s blogs to read more about how it works, the necessary preparation, and the procedure for SMP.
+Head over to StudioConceal’s FAQs to read more about how it works, the necessary preparation, and the procedure for SMP.